tech-fts/Mini-Trello/README.md

    cd backend
    npm install
    ```

-   Create a `.env` file in the `backend` directory:
+   (Optional) Create a `.env` file in the `backend` directory for PostgreSQL:
    ```
    DATABASE_URL="postgresql://user:password@localhost:5432/mini_trello"
    PORT=4000
    ```

-   Run Prisma migrations:
+   If PostgreSQL is configured, run Prisma migrations:
    ```bash
    npx prisma migrate dev
    ```

+   > **No database?** The backend automatically falls back to in-memory storage when no valid `DATABASE_URL` is set.
+You can start developing immediately without any database setup.

 3. **Setup Frontend**
    ```bash